john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Why use pandas?

-pandas is a powerful tool for handling data and performing data analysis.
-It can accomplish the same tasks you would typically do in Microsoft Excel (sort, filter, pivot, etc.), but unlike Excel, pandas can be used in Python programs to streamline repetitive tasks and allow reusability of code.
-Additionally, it can perform the same tasks that you would typically do in a database, like SQL (queries, joins, etc.), but it does so in Python memory (no need to establish and connect to a database!).

-Lastly, many pandas functions are based off of other popular Python utilities (numpy, scipy, etc.).
+Pandas is a powerful tool for handling data and performing data analysis.
+It has a ton of pre-made tools designed to make importing data to your code easier.
+Your data will be loaded into a "data frame", which is a lot like an in-memory table in Excel or a database.
+Once your data is in a data frame, you can easily reorganize it or use it in table-like calculations.

 ## iPython

-When importing pandas into the Python interpreter for on-the-fly programming and debugging, consider using iPython.
-It has several features not available in the standard Python interpreter:
+Up until this lecture, we have written all of our Python code in the interpretter or into a plain text module.
+Today let's try using [ipython](http://ipython.org/), which is a Python development environment designed specifically for scientists and engineers.
+It has several features not supported by the standard Python interpreter:

- * Tab auto-completion (on class names, functions, methods, and variables)
+ * Tab auto-completion
  * More explicit and colour-highlighted error messages
  * Better history management
- * Basic UNIX shell integration (you can run simple shell commands: cp, ls, rm, cp, etc.)
+ * Basic UNIX/LINUX shell integration

+For a quick introduction to installing and using iPython, look [here](http://cs231n.github.io/ipython-tutorial/).

-After installing iPython, invoke it using the command `ipython`.
+After installing iPython, you can invoke it on the command line using: `ipython`.

     >>>> ipython
     Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)